bluesky-social/atproto/README.md

 This is a monorepo containing three packages:

 - `common`: This is the bluesky SDK that contains implementations of:
-  - the repository data structure structure
+  - the repository data structure
   - a sample network namespace (microblogging) with both a full client and delegator client implementation
   - an authorization library for working with bluesky-capable UCANs
   - some helpers for making calls to a bluesky data server